 The 9/11 terrorist attacks in New York not only killed 3000 innocent people, they sowed seeds of hatred between the West and Muslims.
 The wretched process of demonisation was unleashed on both sides; Islamophobia (the dread and hatred of Islam) on the one hand and anti-West rhetoric on the other.
 In this clash of the extremists many things have become confused and misunderstood, in particular the concept of jihad described as ‘holy war’ or ‘terrorism’.
 In this article I will shed light on the true meaning of Jihad from contemporary and classical scholars, and show how important Jihad is for bettering the human condition.

-Righab Al-Asfhani in ‘Mufradat’ defines Jihad: Al Jihad and Al Mujahada mean; to exert utmost effort in defending oneself against the enemy, there are three types of Jihad:
+Righab Al-Asfhani in his book ‘Mufradat’ defines Jihad as: Al Jihad and Al Mujahada means; to exert utmost effort in defending oneself against the enemy, there are three types of Jihad:

 - Fighting the enemy

 ‘Effort’ means a strenuous physical or mental exertion, a vigorous or a determined attempt at achieving one’s goal, it’s making determined efforts in difficult situations (Oxford dictionary).
 In this article I want to show that Jihad is an important duty of every Muslim; the concerted effort to stand up for justice and peace, in defensive war against the enemy of a homeland, the continuous war with ones passions and ego and frequent fights with Satan.